 Bulbs and bulblike plants, Perennials, Flowers

-Looks like a moredelicate version of hybrid amaryllis (Hippeastrum).
-Leaves 1–2 ft. long. in summer and early fall, each thick flower stalk is topped with up to ten 3–4-in., funnel-shaped orange-red blooms.
+Looks like a more delicate version of hybrid amaryllis (Hippeastrum).
+Leaves are 1–2 ft. long. in summer and early fall, each thick flower stalk is topped with up to ten 3–4-in., funnel-shaped orange-red blooms.
 (White- and pink-flowered forms are less common.)
 Succeeds in competition with tree roots.
 Excellent houseplant.

 From Australia.
 Spreading, mounding growth to 3–6 ft. tall, 6–10 ft. across.
 Closely set, ...

 Colorful Mexican and Guatemalan native formerly known as Schizocentron elegans.
 Grows to just...

 Highly variable in size and form.
 Among the most widely distributed is ‘East Grampians’, a...